 9 PM.
 Home.
 At the table.
 Phone face down.

 Your parents eat alone at 9–10 PM.
-That ends.
-Home by 9, at the table, phone on the counter not on the table.
-This commitment simultaneously solves: the loneliness that drives drinking, the ideal son identity gap, your sleep (eating at the right time), and your parents' quiet heartbreak.
+You eat alone at 1 AM.
+This ends.
+Home by 9, at the table, phone on the counter.
+This one commitment solves: the loneliness driving the drinking, the ideal son identity, your sleep quality, and the quiet heartbreak of two people eating alone in the same house.
 One commitment.
 Five problems solved.

 04